-A joint venture with NYCT Department of Buses, this project will provide MTA Bus with a state-of-the-art VHF radio functionalities to replace the obsolete systems now in use.
+A joint venture with NYCT Department of Buses, this project will provide MTA Bus with a state-of-the-art VHF radio system to replace the outdated systems now in use.
 The new system will link to the recently constructed Bus Command Center, enabling service supervisors and emergency coordinators to better coordinate and improve service.
-This project is forecast to reach substantial completion by mid-2023.
-This project is federally funded.
+This project is now managed by MTA C&D and is federally funded.

-MTA Subsidiary Public Benefit Corporations Report 2021 Section V. MTA Construction & Development Company
+MTA Subsidiary Public Benefit Corporations Report 2022 Section V. MTA Construction & Development Company